id-2/old/README.md

 # cursor-codemirror

 Hello!
 This is an old version of [Cursor](https://cursor.so/) based off of the [Codemirror](https://codemirror.net/) text editing component.
-If you're looking to build your own code editor from the ground-up, this may serve as a useful guide 🙂
+If you're looking to build your own code editor from the ground-up, this may serve as a useful guide 🙂 Cursor is now based on a fork of VSCodium.

 <p align="center">
 <a href="https://cursor.so/">